 Employees are more likely to stay engaged and committed to a workplace if they feel they are being heard, so transparent communication is crucial.

 Showing employees that your organization is open to candid and constructive feedback is a great way to initiate a dialogue with your workforce.
 From performance reviews to weekly one-on-one’s, companies are always giving employees feedback.
 It’s important to make sure feedback is a two-way street.
-Setting up forums or regular surveys to solicit feedback is a great way to open that conversation.
+Setting up forums or regular employee engagement surveys to solicit feedback is a great way to open that conversation.

 Mentoring